DataMedSci/pymchelper/docs/inspect_converter.rst

 ============

-Inspector converter (not being in fact a true converter) is not producing any files, but prints on the script metadata of the input binary files.
+Inspector converter (not being in fact a true converter) is not producing any files, but prints on the screen metadata of the input binary file.

 An example usage